-The Technology Committee participants meet monthly to evaluate and set technology practices and strategic priorities as part of the annual plan updates, and provides a report to the Planning and Budgeting Committee each spring semester.
+The Technology Committee volunteers meet monthly to evaluate and set technology practices and strategic priorities as part of the annual plan updates, and provides a report to the Planning and Budgeting Committee each spring semester.

-The Distance Education Advisory Committee, a subcommittee to Compton College's Academic Senate, coordinates distance learning and related instructional technology activities for faculty and students.
-Distance Education Advisory Committee meets monthly and provides regular reports and recommendations to the Academic Senate.
-Additional information about Distance Education Advisory Committee and distance education at Compton College is addressed in Chapter 6.
+The DEAC, a subcommittee to Compton College's Academic Senate, coordinates distance learning and related instructional technology activities for faculty and students.
+DEAC meets monthly and provides regular reports and recommendations to the Academic Senate.
+Additional information about DEAC and distance education at Compton College is addressed in Chapter 6.

-CHAPTER 6 DISTANCE EDUCATION
+DISTANCE EDUCATION

 Compton College is investing in and developing its Distance Education offerings for students.
-In its November 2017 Quality Focus Essay Special Report,7 which it submitted to the Accrediting Commission for Community and Junior Colleges (ACCJC), the College identified three main goals for Distance Education: 1) create an organizational management structure for Distance Education; 2) implement best practices to increase student success; and, 3) promote student awareness and investing in success tools.
+In its November 2017 Quality Focus Essay Special Report, which it submitted to the Accrediting Commission for Community and Junior Colleges (ACCJC), the College identified three main goals for Distance Education: 1) create an organizational management structure for Distance Education; 2) implement best practices to increase student success; and, 3) promote student awareness and investing in success tools.